mmistakes/minimal-mistakes/_posts/2023-12-22-NCDP-LLM-AGI.md

 In other words, if this is true, then

 1. The war for talent is well and alive, and great/outstanding performers are key to making stuff people want.
-2. The number of teams can ship useful products is increasing.
+2. The number of teams that can ship useful products is increasing.
-3. The great benefit, in absolute value is captured by the few.
+3. The greatest benefit, in absolute value, is captured by the few.

 Now, this raises another interesting question around productivity for creative work.
 If the task is to lay a brick wall or to pack and ship packages, then productivity can be measured using a single dimension.
 Creative work is much harder to capture.
 Can creative knowledge work be narrowly defined as number of users or revenue?
 That's what venture capitalists have to do for lack of a better metric.
 For a lot of applications, the amount of work required is not necessarily in the 100,000.
 Coming back to the bus app for NTU, this may well have been accomplished by team of two good people over 10 weeks (e.g., `(2 * 2) ^ 3 * 10 = 640X`).